jp7492code/fuwaniziqu.ai/README.md

 ## 🔐 Copyright

-**Copyright Fuwaniziqu.
+**Copyright Fuwaniziqu AI.
 All rights reserved.**
-All content is protected and belongs to the Fuwaniziqu platform and its contributors.
+All content is protected and belongs to Johnathan Pham and the Fuwaniziqu AI platform.

 ---